 DekaBank is subject to the EU Bank Recovery and Resolution Directive (BRRD), which we consider an operational resolution regime.
 Therefore, we apply our Advanced LGF analysis, where we consider the risks faced by the different debt and deposit classes across the liability structure should the bank enter resolution.
-We assume residual TCE of 3%, post-failure losses of 8% of tangible banking assets, a 26% proportion of junior deposits, and a 25% run-off of these before failure and a 5% run-off in preferred deposits.
+We assume a residual TCE of 3%, post-failure losses of 8% of tangible banking assets, a 26% proportion of junior deposits, a 25% runoff of these before failure and a 5% run-off in preferred deposits.
 These metrics are in line with our standard assumptions.

-- " For deposits and senior unsecured debt, our LGF analysis indicates an extremely low loss given failure, leading us to position the Preliminary Rating Assessment at aa3, three notches above the a3 Adjusted BCA. - " For junior senior unsecured debt, our LGF analysis indicates a very low loss given failure, leading us to position its Preliminary Rating Assessment at a1, two notches above the a3 Adjusted BCA. - " For subordinated debt, our LGF analysis indicates a high loss given failure, leading us to rate these instruments Baa1, one notch below the a3 Adjusted BCA. - " We rate DekaBank's perpetual Additional Tier 1 notes Baa3(hyb), three notches below the a3 Adjusted BCA, reflecting our framework for rating non-viability contingent convertible securities.
+- " For deposits and senior unsecured debt, our LGF analysis indicates an extremely low loss given failure, leading us to position the Preliminary Rating Assessment at aa3, three notches above the a3 Adjusted BCA. - " We rate DekaBank's junior senior unsecured debt A2, one notch of uplift above the a3 Adjusted BCA, reflecting a low loss given failure. - " We rate DekaBank's subordinated debt Baa1, one notch below the a3 Adjusted BCA, reflecting a high loss given failure. - " We rate DekaBank's perpetual Additional Tier 1 notes Baa3(hyb), three notches below the a3 Adjusted BCA, reflecting our framework for rating non-viability contingent convertible securities.